Defending Set-Pieces: Man or Zonal Marking?

 Defending from set-pieces is one of the most difficult jobs to get right when you’re playing soccer, especially given the different systems you can implement.
+As a soccer coach, do you have your team play zone or man mark?
+It’s a tough call but usually the best option is to do a combination of zonal marking and man marking, especially on corner kicks.

 There are few more frustrating things for a soccer coach or manager than to concede a goal from a set-piece as it’s a clear indication that a system, or player, has failed in some way.